Kristin Cavallari Opens Up About Her Time On ‘Laguna Beach’ And ‘The Hills’: ‘I Was A Mess’

 Her role on her new series, Very Cavallari, will be very different this time as she is credited as an executive producer.
 “I’m working with people who really value my creative direction and think that I bring something to the table,” she said.
 “I’m more confident than I’ve ever been before,” she gushed.

-While her husband, former NFL quarterback, Jay Cutler, will make an appearance on the series—their children, Camden, 5, Jaxon, 4, and Saylor, 2, will not.
+While her husband, former NFL quarterback Jay Cutler, will make an appearance on the series—their children, Camden, 5, Jaxon, 4, and Saylor, 2, will not.

 “I wanted to get back in to reality, but not have the focus be too heavy on me and my family,” she said.
 “So this was the perfect way to do it,” she concluded.

 The main focus of the show will be about her brand, Uncommon James.
-Aside from being on reality-TV, Cavallari also published a cookbook, True Roots.
+Aside from being on reality TV, Cavallari also published a cookbook, True Roots.

 Very Cavallari will debut on July 8 at 10 p.m. on E!.